makerdao/staxx/README.md

     1. To do so, run `make upgrade-dev` (Command will stop running containers, remove them and remove old docker images)

-Next, the following command ensures you do not have any lingering chains left over from a past deployment  - `make clear-dev` (This step **only** applies to developers who have run the testchain environment before).
+Next, the following command ensures you do not have any lingering chains left over from a past deployment  - `make clear-dev` (This step **only** applies to developers who have run the instance before).

 ## Getting the testchain up and running:
 4. Add this lines to your `/etc/hosts` file (you might need to use `sudo` to edit file):